hexdoc-dev/hexdoc/README.md

 # show help
 hexdoc -h

+# serve hexdoc resources locally
+# this is useful if serving other books locally that depend on hexdoc resources
+nodemon --exec "hexdoc serve --port 8001 --no-merge"

-# render and serve the web book in watch mode
+# render and serve the Hex Casting web book in watch mode
 nodemon

-# render and serve the web book
-hexdoc serve

-# export, render, and merge the web book
-hexdoc export
-hexdoc render
-hexdoc merge

 # start the Python interpreter with some extra local variables
 hexdoc repl